Seeing Isn't Orienting: A Cognitively Informed Hierarchical Benchmark for Object Orientation in MLLMs: Experiments

 \subsection{Analysis}

 \textbf{Architecture critically determines orientation capacity.} \cref{tab: openfull-models} also reveals clear architectural hierarchies among open-source models.
 Token-based fusion (\eg, Mantis-Idfs-8B\cite{Jiang2024MANTISIM}) consistently outperforms linear projection, preserving richer spatial information.
-Instruction-tuned variants universally surpass base models: DeepSeek-7B-Chat outperforms DeepSeek-7B-Base\cite{bi2024deepseek} by $\sim$19\% relative on average coarse accuracy.
+Instruction-tuned variants universally surpass base models: DeepSeek-7B-Chat outperforms DeepSeek-7B-Base\cite{bi2024deepseek} by $\sim$47\% relative on average coarse accuracy.
 Strikingly, smaller tuned models can surpass larger base ones, e.g: DeepSeek-1.3B-Chat\cite{bi2024deepseek} exceeds DeepSeek-7B-Base\cite{bi2024deepseek} on coarse questions.
 This confirms that architectural design, pretraining data, and training objectives matter more than parameter count~\cite{ranasinghe2024learning}.
-The 48\% relative coarse gain from Qwen2.5-3B\cite{qwen2.5} to Qwen3-8B\cite{qwen3} further shows that advances in vision-language alignment directly benefit geometric understanding.
+The 41\% relative coarse gain from Qwen2.5-3B\cite{qwen2.5} to Qwen3-8B\cite{qwen3} further shows that advances in vision-language alignment directly benefit geometric understanding.

 To further isolate the contribution of fusion strategy, we finetune Qwen2.5-3B-Inst.\ with LoRA under three conditions for 2000 steps: standard linear projection, linear projection with a bottleneck (hidden dim 256, GELU activation), and the model's default token-based fusion.
-As shown in \cref{tab: fusion_token_table_performance}, token-based fusion substantially outperforms both projection variants across all tasks (70.7\% vs.\ 38.5\% average coarse accuracy), corroborating the pattern observed in \cref{tab: openfull-models}.
-Adding a bottleneck to linear projection further degrades performance (29.2\% average coarse), indicating that information compression at the fusion stage is particularly harmful for fine-grained orientation reasoning.
+As shown in \cref{tab: fusion_token_table_performance}, token-based fusion substantially outperforms both projection variants across all tasks (74.3\% vs.\ 41.2\% average coarse accuracy), corroborating the pattern observed in \cref{tab: openfull-models}.
+Adding a bottleneck to linear projection further degrades performance (32.1\% average coarse), indicating that information compression at the fusion stage is particularly harmful for fine-grained orientation reasoning.
 We note, however, that this experiment carries a confounding variables: Qwen was pretrained with token-based fusion, so the linear projection variants are not part of their native training regime.
-A fully controlled comparison would require retraining from scratch under each fusion strategy.
-Nonetheless, the results suggest that \textit{fusion strategy is a critical design axis, independent of model scale}.
+A fully controlled comparison would require retraining comparable MLLMs from scratch under each fusion strategy, which is beyond the scope of this work.
+We therefore interpret these results as suggestive rather than causal: within this adaptation setting, token-based fusion performs substantially better, indicating that fusion strategy is an important design axis that should be considered alongside model scale.